A Selection of Useful Links

 Inspire ● Educate ● Rewild

-In collaboration with the Tyne Kittiwake Partnership, BALTIC Centre for Contemporary Art, and Proven Doughnuts Co; Wild Intrigue offer mini expeditions to visit Tyneside’s Kittiwake Colony along the River Tyne.
+» Proven Doughnuts Co; » Wild Intrigue offer mini expeditions to visit Tyneside’s Kittiwake Colony along the River Tyne.

-“Kittee-wa-aaake, Kittee-wa-aaake”
+Kittee-wa-aaake, Kittee-wa-aaake”

-“An amazing opportunity to learn more about
+Wild Intrigue help provide an amazing opportunity to visit and learn more about the Tyne Kittiwakes

 This also feature an illustrated talk by local ornithologist Dan Turner who has been studying the local Kittiwake breeding population for 25 years and there are some tasty doughnuts from Proven Doughnut Co.
 Visitors are also able to get up close to the Kittiwakes by spending time on the viewing platform at the Baltic Centre for Contemporary Art.
 Wild Intrigue do amazing work with their partners in helping to raise awareness for the Tyne Kittiwakes.

 Wild Intrigue hosted a short wildlife Safari along the North Shields Fish Quay during the summer of 2021.
 This was followed by a night celebrating our Geordie Kittiwakes with live music from Hector Gannet.
+They also hosted a Tyne Kittiwake Week 2022-23 to help raise awareness for our sea faring visitors

 Blyth Wildlife Rescue

-Blyth Wildlife Rescue help to save and rehabilitate many of the injured Kittiwakes.
+Wildlife Rescue and Rehabilitation across Northumberland, Newcastle and North Tyneside.
+At times when Kittiwakes become trapped in anti-bird netting, Blyth Wildlife Rescue help to save and rehabilitate many of the injured Kittiwakes.

 Old Low Light – North Shields, North Tyneside.